Before You Start

 There are two different offers in Azure for Kinetica, depending on your preferred consumption and payment model:

+Larger cluster sizes and configurations are only available in the Bring Your Own License (BYOL) offer.
 All other features and functions are the same between the two offers.

 Kinetica Pay As You Go (PAYG)